 Also during this time, my old iron started "peeing" every time I used it but fortunately on my last trip to the warehouse club they had an iron on sale for $20 so I got it.
 Well a new iron also highlighted how bad my ironing board cover looked....

 |Picture from last year|

-I also busied myself with cutting out additional applique motifs from the scraps of all the batik bits that already had fusible attached.
+I also busied myself with die cutting additional applique motifs out of the scraps of all the batik bits that already had fusible attached.
 Hopefully these can become or add to something one day.

 Fortunately, I finally got some really good news when Craftsy sent out an email two weeks ago offering free views of one lesson from each of two of their classes: Christa Watson's "Quilter's Path: Plan It, Stitch It" and Helen Godden's "Escape the Ditch: Empower Your Quilting".
 Both pointed to motifs that helped me get over myself and finally jumpstart the quilting of both of the stalled projects!
 For this one, Christa reminded me again about the idea of doing a "wood grain" motif which sent me back to viewing how Angela Walters did it in her "Machine Quilting Negative Space" class and that gave me the push to go back to the runner.

 So during the last two weeks of August, over the course of five (not continuous) days I pushed through to get the stitching done.
 I detailed stitched the "tree trunks" and then the leaves in batches corresponding to the (bunch of) necessary thread changes.